tarantool/doc/doc/reference/configuration/configuration_reference.rst

 ..  confval:: snapshot.count

-    The maximum number of snapshots that may exist on the :ref:`snapshot.dir <configuration_reference_snapshot_dir>` directory
+    The maximum number of snapshots that are stored in the :ref:`snapshot.dir <configuration_reference_snapshot_dir>` directory
-    before the :ref:`checkpoint daemon <configuration_persistence_checkpoint_daemon>` deletes old snapshots.
+    before the :ref:`Tarantool garbage collector <configuration_persistence_garbage_collector>` deletes old snapshots.
-    If ``snapshot.count`` equals zero, then the checkpoint daemon does not delete old snapshots.
+    If ``snapshot.count`` is set to zero zero, the garbage collector does not delete old snapshots.

     Example: